heinzwittenbrink/slides-editorial-processes/editorial-processes.md

 > Paradoxically, it’s only by working tirelessly for our readers that we can genuinely serve our clients and employers Kissane p.
 18

 > Acting as a user advocate doesn’t make you an impractical idealist.
 As we’ve learned from our editorial colleagues, if your content doesn’t work for the user, you’ve already failed.
-User advocacy is simply a way of ensuring that a project achieves business goals. •	 Kissane p.
+User advocacy is simply a way of ensuring that a project achieves business goals. •	 @kissaneElementsContentStrategy2011 p.
 47

 ## Storytelling as a focus for editors

 > Whatever corner of the publishing world they come from, editors know how to help other people tell the best, most engaging stories they can tell.
-Content people with backgrounds in journalism or publishing usually have the basics of storytelling down cold, but the rest of us can learn from the storytelling principles of these fields—from the basics like building a lead that hooks the reader (and supporting it with facts and quotations) to sophisticated techniques for layering in secondary narratives.
-Kissane p.
+Content people with backgrounds in journalism or publishing usually have the basics of storytelling down cold, but the rest of us can learn from the storytelling principles of these fields—from the basics like building a lead that hooks the reader (and supporting it with facts and quotations) to sophisticated techniques for layering in secondary narratives. @kissaneElementsContentStrategy2011 p.
 18

 ## Web editing as a root of content strategy